Mast cell activation syndrome: Diagnosis

 According to the American Academy of Allergy, Asthma, and Immunology (AAAAI), the most precise method of diagnosing MCAS is through a bone marrow biopsy and aspirate.
 This method is commonly used to diagnose systemic mastocytosis, and the presence of SM increases the possibility of subsequently having MCAS.
 In addition, other common laboratory tests including KIT-D816X mutational analysis and flow cytometry analysis seeking co-expression of CD117 and CD25 are also commended for diagnosing clonal MCAS.

-Although different diagnostic criteria are published, a commonly used strategy to diagnose patients is to use all three of the following: